Grok generates sexualised images of children on X

 Page published: January 2026

-Elon Musk's Grok chatbot generated images of real children and posted them to the social media platform X, highlighting the risks of deploying generative AI without robust safety-by-design frameworks and prompting investigations by regulators across the world.
+Elon Musk's Grok chatbot generated images of real children and posted them to the social media platform X, highlighting serious safety, transparency and accountability failures and prompting regulatory investigations and lawsuits.

 X (formerly Twitter) was flooded with "non-consensual intimate imagery" (NCII) after users discovered they could prompt Grok to "digitally undress" individuals by asking it to remove school uniforms or replace clothing with "transparent mini-bikinis" and other sexualised attire.

-Watchdogs such as the Internet Watch Foundation (IWF) and researchers found the tool was being used to create illegal sexualised imagery of children as young as 10 to 13 years old, and reports indicated that users were generating up to 6,700 sexualised images per hour, with many being shared publicly on X's "Grok Imagine" feed.
+Watchdogs such as the Internet Watch Foundation (IWF) and researchers found the tool was being used to create illegal sexualised imagery of children as young as 10 to 13 years old.
+Reports indicated that users were generating up to 6,700 sexualised images per hour, with many being shared publicly on X's "Grok Imagine" feed.

-Inadequate accountability: Critics argue that X’s leadership initially minimised the issue, framing it as a "free speech" matter or shifting blame to users, rather than acknowledging that the tool itself was "undressing by design."
+Inadequate corporate accountability: Critics argue that xAI leadership initially minimised the issue, framing it as a "free speech" matter or shifting blame to users, rather than acknowledging that the tool itself was "undressing by design."

-For society: It signals a dangerous normalisation of "nudify" technology, bringing once-obscure dark-web tools into the mainstream, and forced a global regulatory reckoning, with countries including the UK, India, Australia, and France launching formal investigations.
+For society: It signals a dangerous normalisation of "nudify" technology, bringing once-obscure dark-web tools into the mainstream.
+This forced a global regulatory reckoning, with countries including the UK, India, Australia, and France launching formal investigations.

 For the Industry: It proves that "downstream moderation" (taking content down after it is posted) is insufficient.
 The event has accelerated the enforcement of laws like the TAKE IT DOWN Act (USA) and the Online Safety Act (UK), which may hold platforms liable for the capabilities of their tools, not just the content users post.